Alright, you made it here. The tough part is done.

 Finally, click Finish.
 Now you’re brought to the Home Assistant web interface.
 This screen will show all of your devices.
 So let’s get that screen filled up!

-Click on Configuration in the sidebar on the left.
-On the next screen, click on Integrations.
+From the side bar, click on Settings -> Devices & Services.
 At this screen you will be able to set up integrations with Home Assistant.
 You might notice a “discovered” section.
 This section contains integrations that were found on your network and can easily be added with a few clicks.
-If your integrations are not discovered, click the + button in the lower right and search for your integration in that list.
+If your integrations are not discovered, click the Add integration button in the lower right and search for your integration in that list.

 When each integration is done setting up, it will ask you to put the new devices in areas.
 Areas allow you to organize all the devices in your home.